This document is designed for people who want to start learning the rules and gameplay of Card Fighters’ Clash.

 If a United Attack is countered, enemy character deals damage to each attacking character, in ordered sequence, until it is KO’ed or all participants in the United Attack are KO’ed.

-A counterattack happens when defending player counters an attack with an unfrozen character in his ring.
+A counterattack happens when defending player counters (blocks) an attack with an unfrozen character in his ring.

 A character can only counterattack one attack.
 An attack can only be countered by one single character.